Know Your Rights (1 hour)

 Health and Safety Training (1 to 4 hours)

 Learn about members’ rights and employers’ responsibilities under OSHA.
-Neither federal OSHA nor state laws have an Injury and Illness Prevention Program.
-We will review the contract articles which apply to health and safety, the resources we have as union members, and where to find additional resources.
+California was the first state to require employers to have an Injury and Illness Prevention Program.
+Learn how to use it and the UPTE contract articles that apply to health and safety, the resources we have as union members, and where to find additional resources.

 Media Training (1 day)